Speaker Series 2026

 April 8 | 12:30pm | Haldeman 246

-C. ROSE SMITH is Assistant Curator of Photography at the Memphis Brooks Museum of Art and an American photographer whose practice questions societal norms through semiotics in historicized landscapes.
-Her self-portrait series, Scenes of Self: Redressing Patriarchy, interrogates the relationship between the white cotton dress shirt and identity and power in the context of antebellum homes owned by former cotton merchants and plantation owners.
+C. ROSE SMITH is an American photographer and Assistant Curator of Photography at the Memphis Brooks Museum of Art.
+Their practice interrogates societal norms through semiotics in historicized landscapes.
+Smith’s self‑portrait series, Scenes of Self: Redressing Patriarchy, examines the relationship between the white cotton dress shirt, identity, and power within antebellum homes once owned by cotton merchants and plantation owners.

 Additional Speakers: